wargio/Twitch-Streamer-Linux/README.md

 * I see some errors after `Stopping Audio (Don't worry if you see errors here)`, should i worry about this?

 	No, you don't.
 They are supposed to show up.

+* Which is the Webcam standard position on the screen?

+	The standard position is: (ScreenWidth - WebcamWidth - 10):10 (Upper Right corner) Keep in mind that the coordinates start from 0:0 (Upper Left corner) to Width:Height (Bottom Right corner)

 Screenshot:
 -----------